llpw-build/nutrition-planet/README.md

 - As a user, I want to be able to see my bag total so that I know how many products I am purchasing.
 - As a user, I want to be able to create an account so that I am able to save my information for future purchases.
 - As a user, I want to be able to see whether my order was successful or not so that I can try again if it has failed.
-- As a user, I want to be able to pay with Stripe so that I can safely complete my purhcase.
+- As a user, I want to be able to pay with Stripe so that I can safely complete my purchase.
 - As a user, I want an order number so that I can easily find my order.
 - As a user, I want to be able to add numerous products to my bag so that I can order numerous items.
 - As a user, I want to be able to update my products in my bag so that I can change the amount when needed before checkout.